ESRC Conference 2014

 computational, complexity and behavioural economics

-The 2014 conference is co-hosted with the
+The February 2014 conference was co-hosted with the

 Economic and Social Research Council and organised by Sheri Markose from

 the Department of Economics.
-It will critically

 on identifying future directions for macroeconomics and policy.